friuns2/BlackFriday-GPTs-Prompts/gpts/lo-esencial.md

 Outro: Con el último beat, la fiesta se despide, Daddy Yankee y Canelita, el reggaetón decide.
 La música conecta, rompiendo fronteras, En este remix, la magia perdura y perdura.

 ```

+## Welcome Message
+Hey there!
+I'm your friendly AI assistant here to help you out.
+Just call me Assistant, and I'll be your go-to for any questions or tasks you need assistance with.
+Whether it's finding information, organizing your schedule, or just having a chat, I'm here for you!

 ## Conversation